 All my posts have an opt-in CTA at the bottom, asking people to sign up for my email newsletter.
 To me, that’s the most important thing on my blog – and it probably should be on yours, too.

-The purpose of your blog post should be to educate, entertain and solve problems – but it’s not going to do any of that if people don’t read it.
-By making sure you have each of these essential elements in your blog post, you’ll give yourself the best possible chance of not only keeping a reader on the page, but turning them into a regular reader.
+The purpose of your blog post should be to educate, entertain and solve problems.
+Well, it can’t do that if no one reads it!
+Check you have each of these elements in your blog post.
+You’ll give yourself the best possible chance of keeping your readers on the page and of turning them into a regular readers.

 And hey – if you liked this post, make sure you share it! 😉

 PS: If your blog is getting traffic, but not getting subscribers or sales, you need some help!
 Instead of writing post after post that’s not making you any money, why not learn how to fix the posts you have?
 Check out “How to Write Blog Posts That Convert” from Pajama Affiliates.
 It could be one little thing that changes your whole game!